bonfa/algo-master/algo-master/summary/detail/SlidingWindowDynamicSize.md

 * Minimum Window Substring (NOT_SOLVED -> close to the proper solution but a lot out of time with an edge case to solve)

 ## Attempt 2
-* Longest Substring Without Repeating Characters
+* Longest Substring Without Repeating Characters (SOLVED_PERFECTLY)
 * Longest Repeating Character Replacement
 * Minimum Size Subarray Sum
 * Max Consecutive Ones III